irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### General Sniper updates
 * Damage drop-off removed, they now deal same damage regardless of distance.
 * Can now one-shot headshot any enemy (except Dozers and cpt.
 Winters).
 * Now balanced around BODYSHOTS, and how many bullets it takes to kill enemies in the body.
-This makes most snipers a great option for people with lazy aim.
+This makes most snipers a great option for people with lazy aim. (for those who prefer to pop heads, use semi-auto snipers)
+* All sniper rifles that come by default with a scope had their conceamnet stat decreased by 1, but all scope attachments will now increase your total concealment instead of reducing it, allowing you to use a holo sight instead of the default scope without losing concealment (because this makes no sense in vanilla).

 ### New damage classes